ak7991/apis-and-microservices-whoami/README.md

 Notes on Usage
 ---------------

-Just send a get request to [project URL]/api/<date Input>
+Just send a get request to [project URL]/api/whoami
-Where:
-- <date Input> is a Long depicting seconds passed from Jan 1, 1970
-- OR <date Input> is a String in the format <yyyy-mm-dd> ONLY (no other format supported)